melih-unsal/DemoGPT/README.md

 ## Introduction

-DemoGPT is an innovative open-source project designed to streamline the development of Language Learning Model (LLM) based applications.
+DemoGPT is an innovative open-source project designed to streamline the development of Large Language Model (LLM) based applications.
 It leverages the capabilities of GPT-3.5-turbo to auto-generate LangChain code using a 'Tree of Thoughts' (ToT) approach.
 LangChain is traditionally used for creating pipelines for LLM-based applications, and with DemoGPT, we are transforming the way we handle these pipelines.

 The process is fully automated, with DemoGPT generating code, running tests, and progressively developing the project step by step.
 Each piece of code is tested and evaluated by itself.
 If it passes the auto-generated tests, the development proceeds, allowing for efficient and error-free development.